The Sauce Splat!

 Welcome to Behind the Seams.

 Although domestically produced goods are making a comeback, the days where everyone knew how to sew are long gone.
-For most people, the steps that go into making the pants on your legs or the hat on your head are largely unknown.
-There is a LOT that goes into each and every item we make and we are excited to give you a little insight into how it's made!
+For most people, the steps that go into making the pants on your legs, or the hat on your head are largely unknown.
+There is a LOT that goes into each and every item we make and we are excited to give you a look behind the seams!

 And now, the Sauce Splat!

 Here at the Sauffice (Sauce + Office) our logo is affectionately known as the 'Splat'.
 It is applied to all of our products as a reflective heat transfer.
-This method of branding garments is very commonly used in active apparel.
-Not only is it a crisp, seam-free way to add a logo, it's also functional addition that helps you to be seen in low-light conditions.
+Not only is it a crisp, seam-free way to add a logo, it's also a functional addition that helps you to be seen in low-light conditions.
 Sometimes I'll be driving around Bozeman on a dark winter evening and see a little 'Splat' bouncing up and down on a runner who is out braving the cold in one of our hats.
 When I see this it really justifies the claim that they are a functional addition to our products.

 So how are they made?

 First, we purchase a large roll of 3M Scotchlite material.
 The sheet on the roll is made of two layers: one layer is the reflective material, the other layer is a clear plastic carrier.

 The roll is loaded into a cutting machine that has a precise needle-shaped blade that is able to use just enough force to cut through the reflective material and not the plastic carrier layer.